unibuc-cs/software-engineering-product-4errors/README.md

 #### 🚀 Backend:
 - Runs locally using *Spring Boot*, started via mvn spring-boot:run.
-- Connects to a *MySQL database* set up in application.properties for development and testing.
+- Connects to a MySQL database set up in application.properties for development and testing.
 - Unit tests are executed to verify functionality before new features are integrated.

-#### 🎨 Frontend:
+#### Frontend:
 - Developed using *HTML, CSS, and JavaScript* to provide an intuitive user interface.
 - Operates locally, communicating with the backend through *REST API requests*.